DavidLeifer/OpenSourceDocument/README.md

 Disclaimer: I don't have a medical degree.

-- In progress: anatomy section notes, background ch12.
+- In progress: chapter 12 proofread.

-- Todo 0: ch 12 summary statistics dataset 2, discussion, conclusion
 - Todo 1: Edit chapters 6-7, 10 into .pdf. code is grey background. italicized jupyter methods.
 - Todo 2: Edit chapter 13 conclusions.
 - Todo 3: Edit chapters 0-13 into .md and proofread.